khimo/khimo.github.io/bli-guides/integration-developers.md

 A complete list of the supported systems is available on the [Drivers](/help_drivers) page.
 You will find the documentation of each driver by pressing on the driver's name.

-## Clients
+## Client integration
-Another form of integration with the BeoLiving Intelligence would be to control the BLI (and all resources on it) by creating a client interface to control the BeoLiving Intelligence through another channel (instead of through the App, web or TV).
-There is a Home Integration Protocol for this, to gain access you can send an email to _support@khimo.com_ stating interest in the system, etc.
+It is also possible to control the BeoLiving Intelligence and all its resources using the Home Integration Protocol.
+This could be useful for third parties wishing to create APPS or to control the BeoLiving Intelligence with their own user interface.
+You can access this protocol by contacting us at _support@khimo.com_ explaining what your usecase would be.

-Client creation would enable the user to gain control of everything the BLI controls (this includes B&O products and much more.
+Client integration would also grant access and control to everything the BLI controls in an standarized way (this includes B&O products and much more.
 E.g: DoorBird, Dynalite, Lutron, Nest thermostat, Philips Hue, Vantage, Velux, etc.).